paslandau/paslandau.github.io/source/blog/php-php-fpm-and-nginx-on-docker-in-windows-10.md

 	&& docker-php-ext-enable xdebug
 ````

-Change to the `D:/codebase/docker-php/php-cli/` directory and build the image based on that Dockerfile
+Change to the `C:/codebase/docker-php/php-cli/` directory and build the image based on that Dockerfile

 ````
-cd "D:/codebase/docker-php/php-cli/"
+cd "C:/codebase/docker-php/php-cli/"
 docker build -t docker-php-image -f Dockerfile .
 ````

-The `-f Dockerfile` is actually optional as this is the default anyway). "docker-php-image" is the name of our new image.
+The `-f Dockerfile` is actually optional as this is the default anyway. "docker-php-image" is the name of our new image.

 If you encounter the following error
 ````